-Apply advanced cognitive and technical skills to analyse complex concepts and scenarios within authentic computer science/ICT tasks and assessments.
+Apply advanced technical strategies to investigate and synthesise complex concepts within authentic ICT tasks and assessments.

-Reflect critically on a complex body of computer science/ICT knowledge, research principles and methods to demonstrate mastery of professional practice.
+Reflect critically on a complex body of cybersecurity-focused knowledge, research principles and methods to demonstrate mastery of professional practice.

-Use high-level self-management skills to initiate, plan and execute a substantial computer science/ICT focused project.
+Use high-level self-management skills to initiate, plan and execute a complex cybersecurity research paper or professional project.